 What if you want to eliminate the purl stitches altogether?
 Of course that's possible, too.

-Another cool technique to try is from Fleegle's blog, which shows how to work a Shetland shawl (aka Garter Stitch) from the center out without purling.
-It involves using two strands of yarn and working in both directions, alternating direction and yarn used on each round.
+A cool technique to try is from Fleegle's blog, which shows how to work a Shetland shawl (aka Garter Stitch) from the center out without purling.
+It involves using two strands of yarn and working in both directions, alternating direction, and yarn used on each round.
 This is a super clever idea that can be used on any project worked in the round.

 Try Garter Stitch in the Round

-If you're ready to try knitting Garter Stitch in the round using any of these methods, check out my colw pattern above, or try one of these projects:
+If you're ready to try knitting Garter Stitch in the round using any of these methods, check out my cowl pattern above, or try one of these projects: